School of Education: FAQ: Certifications

 Q: I want to teach in the Middle School.
 Would I need an elementary or secondary certification?

-A. New laws have determined that Elementary certification allows you to teach K-5.
-The K-8 certification requires a minimum of 15 credits in a teachable subject area with the liberal arts requirements and a passing score on the appropriate content-specific Praxis II test(s).
+A. Yes, New laws have determined that individuals who hold an elementary certification (allows you to teach K-6) or a Subject Specific Secondary certification (allows you to teach K-12) are eligible for the middle school endorsement (allows you to teach 5-8) upon completion of the following requirements: completion of a minimum of 15 credits in a teachable subject area with the liberal arts requirements and a passing score on the appropriate content-specific Praxis II test(s).

 Q: Are there prerequisite courses involved?